-Shovels, trowels, hoses, rakes, flower pots, tillers, watering cans — do you really want these items cluttering up your basement or garage all winter?
-If you’re not going to garden for a few months, put these tools into winter storage, too.
+Shovels, spades, hoses, rakes, flower pots, tillers, watering cans — do you want these items cluttering up your basement or garage all winter?
+If you’re not going to garden for a few months, you may want to put these tools into winter storage, too.

-A thorough cleaning is in order for these tools, and — as noted by The Rust Store — applying a protective coating to surfaces, sanding wooden handles, and sharpening metal edges are all helpful ways to keep your gear in top shape for next year.
+A thorough cleaning is in order for these tools.
+Also, consider applying a protective coating to surfaces, sanding wooden handles and sharpening metal edges to keep your gear in top shape for next year.

-When packing away your gardening tools at home, don’t forget to take advantage of your walls as a storage soultion.
+When packing away your gardening tools at home, don’t forget to take advantage of your walls as a storage solution.
 Use hooks for hoses and long-handled tools.
-You can also get crafty — use a pallet.
+You can also get crafty and use a pallet.
 Place a pallet against any wall to create a makeshift rack.
 And if you’re sending your gardening tools to self-storage, a pallet can be equally helpful for organizing your space.

-Bikes are another huge space saver if you have a place to relocate them for the off season.
-We recommend that you keep the tires inflated, but keep weight off of them, by hanging the bike or resting it upside down on its seat.
-This will deter damage to the tire rims from the weight of the bike pressing on slowly deflating tires.
+However, storing bikes offsite is another considerable space saver in the offseason.
+If you are putting your bike into storage, we recommend that you keep the tires inflated, but keep weight off of them by hanging the bike or resting it upside down on its seat.
+Taking this step will deter damage to the tire rims from the weight of the bike pressing on slowly deflating tires.

 The real key to winterizing patio furniture is a good cleaning.
-Properly cleaning and storing pillows, chairs and furniture will avoid mold and mildew problems.
+Properly cleaning and storing pillows, chairs and furniture will help you avoid mold and mildew problems.

-For aluminum, vinyl, and plastic, simply use hot water, soap, and a sponge.
+- For aluminum, vinyl and plastic furniture, use hot water, soap and a sponge.
 Easy enough.

 Once everything is clean, dry and prepped, it’s time to decide where to put it.
 If you have no other option, you can leave everything outdoors, but do consider investing in fitted covers and water-tight storage lockers for cushions.
 Tie the covers onto the furniture to keep it in place when winter winds blow.

-Do you have an area of your basement or garage where softball bats, baseball gloves, soccer balls, basketballs, jump ropes, athletic spikes, swim fins, and various other accoutrements have been unceremoniously dumped?
-Now’s the time of year to go through those items and decide what really needs to be cluttering up your home, and what can be stowed away.
+Do you have an area of your basement or garage where softball bats, baseball gloves, soccer balls, basketballs, jump ropes, athletic spikes, swim fins and various other accouterments have been unceremoniously dumped?
+Now’s the time of year to go through those items and decide what needs to be cluttering up your home, and what can be stowed away.

 You may need summer sports equipment over the cold months — a football for a tailgate party, for instance.
 But items like baseball or softball bats, gloves and spikes, tennis rackets, basketballs, badminton sets and pool gear will likely go untouched.
 Storage units are always an option, but, unlike patio furniture, some of your sports gear may be able to fit efficiently into your home.